Keplin1/junior-developer-test-php/junior-dev-tech-test-main/CHAGELOG.md

 9. Added an 'Add To Bag' button.
 When clicked it triggers the `addToBag` function.
 In turn, the function checks if the size was selected.
 If the size is not null, it triggers a toast-pop up.
 The toast pop-up appers with a message for the user, which reads as "You have selected size: {{ addedSize }}".
 10. Added a description, with product bullet points and the product code from the `product.json` file Used a few font styles from the `poppings.css` file.

+11. Hosted the page on netlify: https://regatta-tech-test.netlify.app/

 # To be improved/ added:
 - Carousel for the images
 - Depending on desired behaviour, make the colour selector change to the URL on click
 - Size select button layout on small screens
 - Discount may not need to be displayed
+- Testing